eliu01011/Weapon-Detection-Using-Neural-Networks-in-Real-Time-Surveillance-Video/README.md

 # FIT3036_Final_Year_Project
-# This project is for FIT3036 final year project
+This repository is for FIT3036 final year project